ym2151-tone-editor

 - Interactive

-- Highly interactive performance with virtual MIDI keyboard, changing the server to advanced low-latency real-time processing using shared memory
+- Highly interactive performance using a virtual MIDI keyboard; server also changed to low-latency, advanced real-time processing using shared memory

-- Highly interactive performance with good responsiveness in general
+- Generally highly interactive performance with good responsiveness

 - GUI

-- Graphical tone visualization.
+- Graphical visualization of tones.
 Envelope and waveform visualization using a dedicated terminal emulator, high-performance oscilloscope with 16ms display updates

 - High-functionality librarian

-- Easy and quick access, preview, selection, editing, and highly intelligent version management for all tones with flexible operations
+- Quick and easy access, preview, selection, editing, and advanced version control of all tones with flexible operations

-- Fully automatic or interactive advanced tone extraction from existing songs, with 100% success rate
+- Fully automatic or interactive and advanced tone extraction from existing music, with 100% success rate

-- Automatic detection and loading of all YM2151 tone formats, with 100% automatic detection success rate
+- Automatic identification and loading of all YM2151 tone formats, with 100% automatic identification success rate

-- Automatic detection and conversion of all FM tone formats for loading, with 100% success rate
+- Automatic identification and conversion of all FM tone formats for loading, with 100% success rate

 - Advanced tone creation using automation